David Moxon: Personal life

 Moxon is married to Māori health leader Tureiti Moxon, who has Ngāti Kahungunu and Ngāi Tahu Māori links.
 She was trained in early childhood education and then in law and is currently the managing director of Hamilton primary health provider Te Kohao Health and chair of the National Urban Māori Authority.
 They have four adult children.

 Honours

 In the 2014 New Year Honours, he was appointed a Knight Companion of the New Zealand Order of Merit for services to the Anglican Church and was made Knight of the Order of St John in the 2024 Special Honours.

 In March 2017, Moxon was awarded the Lambeth Cross for Ecumenism at a reception at Lambeth Palace London, by the Archbishop of Canterbury, Justin Welby.

 Moxon was advanced Bailiff Grand Cross of the Order of Saint John (GCStJ) on appointment as Prelate of the Order on 24 June 2025.

+He was created a Companion of the Roll of Honour of the Memorial of Merit of King Charles the Martyr in 2021.